 Remember how we told you to pick a niche and expertise earlier in this article?
 This is where it comes into play.
 Filter the results down to the exact type of companies you wish to target.

 You can copy and paste the columns directly into a spreadsheet, as Angel List has all of the basic information you need to begin a cold email campaign.
 It will look like this.

 Finding a decision-maker

 The question arises: how do we get the email of decision-makers in a company?
 Luckily there’s a tool for that called Hunter.io.
 You can plug in the URL of any website, and it will find all associated address.
 Since you’re pitching writing services, it’s crucial to find positions like:

 - Marketing director

 - Content manager

 These individuals are the executives in control of content on websites, so it only makes sense to talk directly with the correct person.
 Paste in the URL of a site you entered into your spreadsheet, and you will see results like below.

-If you can not find anyone with the previous positions names, it’s okay.
+If you can not find anyone with the names of the previous position, it’s okay.
 Use anyone that is close to the top of the company as possible, and we’ll show you what to do after.